FedeDP/Clight/README.md

 A global config file is shipped with clight.
 It is installed in /etc/default/clight.conf and it is all commented.
 You can customize it or you can copy it in your $XDG_CONFIG_HOME folder (fallbacks to $HOME/.config/) and customize it there.
 Both files are checked when clight starts, in this order: global -> user-local -> cmdline opts.

+## Polynomial fit
+Clight makes use of Gnu Scientific Library to compute best-fit around data points as read by clight.conf file.
+Default values are [ 0.0, 0.15, 0.29, 0.45, 0.61, 0.74, 0.81, 0.88, 0.93, 0.97, 1.0 ]; indexes (from 0 to 10 included) are our X axys (ambient brightness), while values are Y axys (screen backlight).
+For example, with default values, at 0.5 ambient brightness (6th value in this array) clight will set a 74% of max backlight level.
+By customizing these values, you can adapt screen backlight curve to meet your needs.
+Note that values must be between 0.0 and 1.0 obviously.

 ## Gamma support info
 *Gamma support is only available on X. Sadly on wayland there is still no standard way to achieve gamma correction.
 Let's way with fingers crossed.*